Paraneoplastic pemphigus - Oral Mucosal Lesion

 - Pemphigus vulgaris – Oral erosions and ulcerations are usually the dominant feature for weeks to months before cutaneous vesicles and bullae begin to appear.
 Skin lesions in PNP are more pleomorphic than in pemphigus vulgaris.

 - Pemphigus foliaceus does not usually show oral involvement.

-- Erythema multiforme – Patients may have a history of previous episodes that resolved within 2-4 weeks, which is usually not seen in paraneoplastic pemphigus.
+- Erythema multiforme – Patients may have a history of previous episodes that resolved within 2-4 weeks, which is usually not seen in PNP.
 Patients may have a history of preceding herpetic infection.
 If classic "target" lesions of the skin are present, this would be more consistent with erythema multiforme.

 - Bullous pemphigoid – Cutaneous vesicles and bullae are the predominant feature of this condition, with only 20% of patients having oral involvement.
 Hemorrhagic crusting of the lips would be unusual.

 - Mucous membrane pemphigoid – This condition mostly affects the mucosa at various sites, with only 20% of patients showing cutaneous bullae.
 The relatively chronic, slow evolution of cicatricial pemphigoid would not be consistent with PNP.

 - Lichen planus – The erosive and ulcerative lesions of oral lichen planus are usually surrounded by radiating keratotic striae, a feature that is typically not evident in the oral lesions of PNP.